pmd/pmd/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)
 [![Documentation (latest)](https://img.shields.io/badge/docs-latest-green)](https://docs.pmd-code.org/latest/)

-**PMD** is a source code analyzer.
+**PMD** is an extensible multilanguage static code analyzer.
 It finds common programming flaws like unused variables, empty catch blocks, unnecessary object creation, and so forth.
-It supports many languages.
+It's mainly concerned with **Java and Apex**, but **supports 16 other languages**.
+It comes with **400+ built-in rules**.
 It can be extended with custom rules.
 It uses JavaCC and Antlr to parse source files into abstract syntax trees (AST) and runs rules against them to find violations.
 Rules can be written in Java or using a XPath query.

-It supports Java, JavaScript, Salesforce.com Apex and Visualforce, Modelica, PLSQL, Apache Velocity, HTML, XML and XSL.
+Currently, PMD supports Java, JavaScript, Salesforce.com Apex and Visualforce, Kotlin, Swift, Modelica, PLSQL, Apache Velocity, JSP, WSDL, Maven POM, HTML, XML and XSL.
 Scala is supported, but there are currently no Scala rules available.

 Additionally, it includes **CPD**, the copy-paste-detector.
-CPD finds duplicated code in C/C++, C#, Dart, Fortran, Gherkin, Go, Groovy, HTML, Java, JavaScript, JSP, Kotlin, Lua, Matlab, Modelica, Objective-C, Perl, PHP, PLSQL, Python, Ruby, Salesforce.com Apex and Visualforce, Scala, Swift, T-SQL, Apache Velocity, and XML.
+CPD finds duplicated code in Coco, C/C++, C#, Dart, Fortran, Gherkin, Go, Groovy, HTML, Java, JavaScript, JSP, Julia, Kotlin, Lua, Matlab, Modelica, Objective-C, Perl, PHP, PLSQL, Python, Ruby, Salesforce.com Apex and Visualforce, Scala, Swift, T-SQL, Typescript, Apache Velocity, WSDL, XML and XSL.

-In the future we hope to add support for data/control flow analysis and automatic (quick) fixes where it makes sense.

 ## 🚀 Installation and Usage